voschezang/trash-image-classification/README.md

 make install
 ```

-Download the dataset [here](https://www.kaggle.com/c/dog-breed-identification/data) or [here](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+This repo does not include the dataset itself.
+Download the dataset from an external source [here](https://www.kaggle.com/c/dog-breed-identification/data) or [here](http://vision.stanford.edu/aditya86/ImageNetDogs/).
 Unzip all downloaded files and put them in a folder in the project root `datasets/`.
 (The project should have the following structure)
 ```
 dog-breed-identification/